blackboard/protractor-sync/readme.md

 Protractor_sync builds on protractor and provides:

 * Synchronous-style test writing (using fibers, behind the scenes)
-* Additional element methods such as findVisible, closest, hasClass, is
 * Polling mechanisms for testing asynchronous apps (polledExpect, elementFinder.waitUntil & .waitUntilRemoved, browser.waitFor)
+* JQuery methods such as "hasClass", "closest", and "is"
 * Automatic stale element re-selection (if a stale element is encountered, try to re-select it based on its original selector)
 * Automatic blocked click retrying
 * Chaining (elementFinder.clear().sendKeys('text'))